facebook/docusaurus/docs/api-site-config.md

 `scripts` - Array of JavaScript sources to load.
 The script tag will be inserted in the HTML head.

-`separateCss` - Folders inside which any `css` files will not be processed and concatenated to Docusaurus's styles.
+`separateCss` - Folders inside which any `css` files will not be processed and concatenated to Docusaurus' styles.
 This is to support static `html` pages that may be separate from Docusaurus with completely separate styles.

 `stylesheets` - Array of CSS sources to load.
 The link tag will be inserted in the HTML head.